-In order to connect computability and logic, we need a way to talk about the objects of logic (symbols, terms, formulas, derivations), operations on them, and their properties and relations, in a way amenable to computational treatment.
+to talk about the objects of logic (symbols, terms, formulas, derivations), operations on them, and their properties and relations, in a way amenable to computational treatment.
 We can do this directly, by considering computable functions and relations on symbols, sequences of symbols, and other objects built from them.
 Since the objects of logical syntax are all finite and built from a countable sets of symbols, this is possible for some models of computation.
-But other models of computation-such as the recursive functions--are restricted to numbers, their relations and functions.
+But other models of computation-such as the recursive functions-are restricted to numbers, their relations and functions.
 Moreover, ultimately we also want to be able to deal with syntax within certain theories, specifically, in theories formulated in the language of arithmetic.
 In these cases it is necessary to arithmetize syntax, i.e., to represent syntactic objects, operations on them, and their relations, as numbers, arithmetical functions, and arithmetical relations, respectively.
 The idea, which goes back to Leibniz, is to assign numbers to syntactic objects.
+It is relatively straightforward to assign numbers to sym-